 Ulcerative colitis (UC) is a chronic inflammatory condition affecting the colon and causing persistent ulcers, or sores, in the digestive tract.
 It falls into the category of inflammatory bowel diseases (IBD) along with Crohn’s disease and irritable bowel syndrome (IBS).

 The disease causes damage to the inner lining of the large intestine, which may lead to frequent bowel movements.
-Ulcerative colitis commonly affects adults aged thirty to forty years old and generates up to $15 billion government spendings on healthcare in the United States (1).
+Ulcerative colitis commonly affects adults aged thirty to forty years old and generates up to $15 billion in government spendings on healthcare in the United States (1).

 The cause of inflammatory bowel diseases such as ulcerative colitis or Crohn’s disease isn’t fully understood.
 However, scientists suspect that hereditary factors are the major players in the development of these conditions.